Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Results

 \paragraph{Swap test} The swap test is a technique used to measure the dissimilarity between two quantum states.
 In Figure~\ref{fig:SwapTest}a, we illustrate the circuit designed for comparing two $5$-qubit states.
+When executed on the quantum device, the CSWAP gate is implemented by decomposing it into three Toffoli gates, which are further decomposed using Hadamard, S, T, and CNOT gates.
+The details are provided in Methods section.
 The circuit takes two input quantum states, $\ket{\psi}$ and $\ket{\phi}$, for comparison.
 It initializes the first control qubit as $\ket{0}$ and produces expectation value that equals the fidelity between two pure states, i.e., $|\langle\psi|\phi\rangle|^2$, by performing a Pauli $Z$ measurement on the first control qubit.
 Here, we assume that noise takes place before each controlled-SWAP gate.
 Specifically, we examine phase damping channel, which can be characterized by the following equation: